jasnow/awesome-ruby-security-advisories/Proposal/Text.md

  - Only existing/known/legacy vulnerabilities (brand new ones are covered by project's "security policies")
  - Remote work based except for Ruby-related events

-# Examples of Activiites Involved
+# Examples of Activities Involved

 A. Apply for new CVEs for existing non-CVE advisories.
    - Example: